 A motto I like to use, and it's permanently fixed on my classroom wall...

-If you're having fun and not learning, that's bad.If either of the first two situations arise in my classroom, it really just means we haven't asked enough of the right questions.
+If you're having fun and not learning, that's bad.If either of the first two situations arises in my classroom, it really just means we haven't asked enough of the right questions.